-Each goal is supported by defined outcomes which will be achieved through a set of priority actions each year that are responsive to the needs of the community.
+Each goal is supported by defined measures and outcomes which will be achieved through a set of priority actions each year that are responsive to the needs of the community.

-The delivery of these actions will also help to position the Sunshine Coast Council as a highly successful local government - a council which:
+The delivery of these actions will also help to position the Sunshine Coast Council as one of the most successful local governments in Queensland - a council which:

-- is rated amongst the strongest performing, financially sustainable councils in Queensland based on independent Queensland Treasury Corporation assessment - has an established reputation nationally and globally as a local government that encourages worthwhile, high-value investment and community participation; enhances its environment; supports lifestyle choices and opportunities - is recognised as a public sector employer of choice.
+• is rated amongst the highest performing, financially sustainable councils in Queensland based on independent Queensland Treasury Corporation assessment

+- has an established reputation nationally and globally as a local government that encourages worthwhile, high value investment and community participation; enhances its environment; supports lifestyle choices and opportunities - is recognised as a public sector employer of choice.